eugeneford/virtual-stylesheets/README.md

 Name | Description
 -------- | -------
-insertRule(ruleText, index) | Creates a new VirtualRule from string and inserts it at specified position deleteRule(index) | Deletes an existing rule at specified position.
+patch(patchInfo, ref) | Updates all internal attributes basing on current cssText attribute with patch data.
+Ref - is an optional reference rule. insertRule(ruleText, index) | Creates a new VirtualRule from string and inserts it at specified position replaceRule(ruleText, index) | Replaces an existing rule at specified position with target one. deleteRule(index) | Deletes an existing rule at specified position.

 ### VirtualStyleSheet